Arteries of the Lower Limb

 Other Arteries of the Thigh

-In addition to the femoral artery, there other vessels supplying the lower limb.
+In addition to the femoral artery, there are other vessels supplying the lower limb.

 - Anterior branch – This supplies the pectineus, obturator externus, adductor muscles and gracilis.